Annoyed by scraping, bumping, misaligned kitchen or bathroom cabinet doors? Never fear, the fix is here and it is easy, simple, and fast.

 European style cabinet hinges are meant to be readjusted occasionally.
-Unlike surface-mounted hinges, which are never supposed to loosen, Euro-style hinges have a certain amount of "play" built into them.
-One issue is that hinges for frameless cabinet doors are tasked with more than pivoting the door outward.
+Unlike surface-mounted hinges, which are never supposed to loosen, Euro-style hinges have a certain amount of play into them.
+One issue is that hinges on frameless cabinet doors are tasked with more than pivoting the door outward.
 These hinges perform the fairly complicated task of pivoting the doors while at the same time lifting the door away from the cabinet box.
 This extra extension puts more stress on frameless (unexposed) door hinges than on exposed hinges.

 The play allows you to make the initial adjustment when the cabinets are first installed.
 But play works against your favor, because constant opening and closing will, over time, cause the hinges to loosen.

 Exposed hinges on framed cabinets are less challenging to adjust than European hinges.

 The downside is that they do not allow you to make changes in as many directions.

 How to Know If You Have European Style Hinges (Frameless Cabinets)

 If any of these conditions are true, you may have Euro-style hinges:

 - You bought your cabinets from a retailer or manufacturer such as IKEA or Snaidero that specializes in European-style cabinets.